sjm42/7z-kaboom/README.md

 ```

 The first 10k to 20k files will be extracted at a relatively normal speed,
-but after sone 50k files have been extracted, the process is slowing
+but after some 50k files have been extracted, the process is slowing
 down to a crawl.

 You may create your own hard-to-extract 7z archive